-- the community benefit achieved (e.g. recreational, educational, engagement); - the legal/Charity Commission situation (e.g. trading is not generally permitted); - the financial risk and return involved; - the publicity and 'lead-in' time needed for success; - which committee members will be involved in the organisation and work needed; and - communication of the outcome, e.g. press coverage, social media, community magazine.
+- the community benefit achieved (e.g. recreational, educational, engagement); - the legal/Charity Commission situation (e.g. trading is not generally permitted) - the financial risk v return involved - the publicity and 'lead-in' time needed for success - which committee members will be involved in the organisation and work needed; and - communication of the outcome, e.g. press coverage, social media, community magazine.

 In considering risk v return, the committee should take account of past experience, by reference to previous minutes, etc. For example, new year's eve parties and ceilidh dances have been tried but were not repeated at the time, through lack of interest (see minutes in February 2007 and October 2003, respectively).
-In 2020, a review of the New Year Market, which made £652, noted that:
+In another example, in 2020, a review of the New Year Market, which made £652, noted that:

-- a reasonable charge should be made for refreshments and food (not too cheap); - focus on publicity, with more posters (including sending some to stallholders to help), local press and radio, websites and social media; - 3 month planning time should be allowed; - allow for the fact that stallholders can fail to turn up; and - consider arranging transport for elderly/disabled.
+- a reasonable charge should be made for refreshments and food (not too cheap)

+- focus on publicity, with more posters (including sending some to stallholders to help), local press and radio, websites and social media - 3 month planning time should be allowed allow for the fact that stallholders can fail to turn up; and - consider arranging transport for the elderly/disabled.

 Regarding car boot refreshments, these are dependent upon car boots themselves taking place (and who runs them).
-Unless run by a commercial operator (as has been the case in 2023/24), it will also depend on the willingness of committee members or other volunteers to supply a refreshments service, often from early in the morning (around 7am).
+In the past, committee members and village volunteers were happy to provide a refreshments service, often from early in the morning (around 7am).
+In more recent years, it has been operated commercially with a specially-agreed hire rate that reflects the amount of electricity use during the (otherwise short) hire period.

-Regarding concerts, these were very successful (raising c.£30,000 over a decade or so) but as stated above, these stopped in December 2023 for various reasons.
-But for any similar events, whilst these are a form of fund-raising, the accounting requirements are not quite the same as, say, a coffee morning, where normal practice is to 'ring-fence' income and expenses as a single profit figure for the event.
-For ticketed events such as concerts, the ticket sales must be recorded in the accounts as income, along with with the net proceeds from bar, food, raffle, etc\.
-Costs of running the event, such as the performer's fee, the sound technican's charge and items such as hospitality, must be separately recorded as event expenses - see above.)
+Regarding concerts, these were very successful between 2014-23 (raising c.£30,000) but these stopped for various reasons.
+Whilst events like this are a form of fund-raising, the accounting requirements are not quite the same as, say, a coffee morning, where normal practice is to 'ring-fence' income and expenses as a single profit figure for the event.
+For ticketed events, ticket sales must be recorded in the accounts as income, along with with the net proceeds from bar, food, raffle, etc. Costs of running the event, such as a performer's fee, a sound technican's charge and items such as hospitality, must be separately recorded as event expenses - see above.)

-\ This accounting basis is that used by the PRS/PPL in calculating the MusicLicence tariff, resulting in a charge that reflects door takings without deducting the associated costs.
+This accounting basis is that used by the PRS/PPL in calculating the MusicLicence tariff, resulting in a charge that reflects door takings without deducting the associated costs.
 They also apply the charge to the hall's general hiring charges, i.e. it is effectively 2% of all our income, (excluding donations, grants and bank interest), typically amounting to c£300-£400).
-For this reason, it has been our policy since 2021 to ensure ticket prices are sufficient that we can include a 2% deduction in performers' fees, in order to apportion that part of the tariff that is incurred solely because of concerts more fairly across all Hall users.
+For this reason, it was our policy since to ensure ticket prices were sufficient that were able include a 2% deduction in performers' fees, in order to apportion that part of the tariff incurred solely because of concerts more fairly across all Hall users.
 An example of the calculation basis used for concerts can be found in the Appendix 1 below.
 [NOTE: THIS SECTION HAS BEEN RETAINED FOR INFORMATION ONLY (Jan 2024).]